To orient your entire strategy, identify the political purpose of your defense or liberation struggle.

-Here are four basic examples of a political purpose:
+Here are six examples of a political purpose:

-To establish the independent entity/state of … by removing the foreign occupying state of ….
+5. To establish the independent entity/state of [name of proposed entity/state] by removing the foreign occupying state of [name of occupying state].

-To establish a democratic state in … by removing the dictatorship.
+6. To establish a democratic state in [name of country] by removing the dictatorship.

 Once you have clearly decided the political purpose of your strategy, which might usefully reflect a local wording and/or flavour that gives it real meaning for the defending population, write this political purpose – ‘what you want’ – into your ‘defense/liberation strategy document’ which can be downloaded from the Strategic Aims page.